SuperKohl/SkySeeker/docs/USB Flashing.md

 ## Charging-Only Cables

 If you see no signs of life on your host computer when you plug in your board, check your cable with your mobile phone or some other USB device - some charging cables have only the power pins connected.
 These will power up the board, so the leds light up, but the host computer will not react to the device at all.
-You need a proper USB cable to connect your board to the u360gts configurator.
+You need a proper USB cable to connect your board to the SkySeeker configurator.

 ## Platform Specific: Windows

-u360gts configurator can have problems accessing USB devices on Windows.
+SkySeeker configurator can have problems accessing USB devices on Windows.
 A solution could be to replace the ST driver with a libusb driver.The easiest way to do that is to download [Zadig](http://zadig.akeo.ie/).
 With the board connected and in bootloader mode:
 * Open Zadig
 * Choose Options > List All Devices